nickfessel/angular_routing_demo/src/assets/Angular Routing Presentation.md

 - No "broken" back/forward buttons.
 The user can navigate from one view of the app to another view of the app by using the browser's back/forward buttons.
 - Users can "bookmark" the route urls.
 For example, the user might want to run a report that contains a specific date and other configurations.
 The user could bookmark and then run that url without having to configure any settings besides logging in to the application.

+## But isn't this just doing a full "page reload"?

+- No. When using the `<router-outlet>` and Angular's routing capabilities, Angular will replace the content of the `<router-outlet>` without resulting in a page reload.
+- (open Chrome DevTools and watch the Network tab - the only traffic occurring is the calls to the minimal API and the calls to get the spider images.
+Click the refresh button on the browser tab to do a complete reload for comparison)

 ## What module(s) do I need to be able to implement routing in Angular?